BeaconBrigade/rust-sudoku/README.md

 2. Letters and the number 0 will be interpretted as blank squares
 3. Whitespace will be ignored
 4. The program will only read the first 81 non-whitespace characters

+The `-p<delay` option will tell the program to print all partial solutions.
+The `<delay>` is how many milliseconds are delayed between each print.

 Example file: